hasundue/vim-keycasty/README.md

 ## Introduction
 Keycasty is an experimental keycast plugin for Vim/Neovim.

 Still work in progress.
-Use it just for trying.
+Use it just for testing.

 ## Design
 - Keycasty estimates key inputs from each event (cursor movement, text modification, etc.), rather than watching real key inputs, which is not possible on Neovim